silvanm/silvan50/memory-bank/systemPatterns.md

 *   **Modular Package:** Code organized into `triangle_slideshow` Python package with specialized modules.
 *   **Entry Point:** `create_slideshow.py` provides a unified CLI for all functionality.
+    *   **Default Behavior:** By default, processes images from `./images/`, outputs to `./silvan50frontend/public/data/`, uses `2000` points for triangulation, enables round-robin transitions, and splits the slideshow into individual files.
+These can be overridden by respective CLI arguments (e.g., `--no-round-robin`, `--no-split`, `--input-dir`, etc.).
 *   **Core Components:**
     * `processor.py`: Handles image processing with triangler
     * `transition.py`: Manages transition creation using the Hungarian algorithm